-Sometimes all you need are these 4 essential tools for survival:
+Sometimes all you need are these 4 essential survival tools:

-Multitools are good as everyday carry (EDC) devices, but they’re even better in a survival situation.
-Multitools have been around since the late 1800s, when Victorinox first came up with the Swiss Army Knife.
+Multitools are good everyday carry (EDC) devices, but they’re even better in a survival situation.
+These survival tools have been around since the late 1800s, when Victorinox first introduced the Swiss Army Knife.
 Since then, the multitool has been a fixture in survival and prepping circles, undergoing many transformations in the process.

-The 0multitool was created with efficiency in mind; it’s basically a toolbox that can fit in your pocket.
-This compact contraption includes several tools like pliers, scissors, bit drivers, and even serrated blades.
+The multitool was created with efficiency in mind; it’s basically a toolbox that can fit in your pocket.
+This compact contraption includes tools like pliers, scissors, bit drivers, and even serrated blades.

-Some multitools, like the Leatherman Signal, are specially designed for the great outdoors.
-Aside from the standard tools, it has a semi-serrated blade that can double as a small saw, a removable ferro rod for firestarting, a diamond file sharpener and a whistle.
-You can use this multitool to make shelter, cut cordage, prepare food, light a fire, fix broken gears and lots more other things.
+Some multitools, like the Leatherman Signal, are specifically designed for the great outdoors.
+Aside from the standard tools, it has a semi-serrated blade that can double as a small saw, a removable ferro rod for firestarting, a diamond file sharpener, and a whistle.
+You can use this multitool to make shelter, cut cordage, prepare food, light a fire, fix broken gear, and the list goes on.

 Select a sleeping bag that is lightweight and not too bulky.
 Also, take note of its temperature rating.
 If you’re living in a cold climate, it may be best to choose a winter sleeping bag that can tolerate temperatures 10 degrees Fahrenheit and lower.

 “Ferro rods create fire by scraping a striker along the length of the rod to remove fine metal shavings.
 The friction generated by this action causes the shavings to ignite, creating hot sparks and molten metal.”
-This way, you save time and energy---which are precious resources in a survival situation.
+With this, you save time and energy—which are precious resources in a survival situation.

 Stainless Steel Water Container

 Like the sleeping bag, don’t underestimate the water bottle or canteen, especially in a survival situation where hydration is of utmost importance.
-Go three days without clean water and you’ll be in big trouble.
-Also remember that even when appearing clear, outdoor water sources can still be contaminated so it's always wise to purify them.
+Go three days without clean water, and you’ll be in big trouble.
+Also, remember that even when appearing clear, outdoor water sources can still be contaminated.
+It’s always wise to purify them.

-Boiling is the most effective way of water purification as it kills almost all microorganisms present in the water.
-That being said, it's important to always include a water container (preferably stainless steel) in your pack.
+Boiling is the most effective form of water purification as it kills almost all microorganisms present in the water.
+That being said, one survival tool that is important to have in your pack is a water container (preferably stainless steel).
 You can use this to boil and store your water.
 This way, you’re safe from dehydration and water-borne diseases.

-When it comes to tools, it pays to keep them simple and straightforward.
+When it comes to survival tools, it pays to keep them simple.
 Expertise in essential tools like these can lend you a better chance of survival than a bug out bag full of fancy bells and whistles.